 3. Drink lots of bottled water, eat a healthy and hearty meal a few hours before, and get plenty of rest the night before your shoot – you’re going to need all of the hydration, nourishment and energy you can muster to make this a great shoot!

 Want to see more?
-Here are some of del Sol Photography’s fave Trash the Dress Sessions:
+Here are some of del Sol Photography’s favorite Underwater Wedding Photography / Trash the Dress Sessions:

 Emily + Scotty – when couples tell us from the get-go they have an exhibitionist streak we know we’ll have fun!
 One of our favorite Adam and Eve sessions of 2015.